 - VC FUND

 IIF.
-BRAND STRATEGY, STORYTELLING, LOGO, VISUAL IDENTITY + WEBSITE.
+BRAND STRATEGY, STORY, LOGO, VISUAL IDENTITY + WEBSITE.

 They get the most complex infrastructure projects built.
 We do the same with brands.